 In the setup phase of a sensing session, a sensing session is established, and operational parameters associated with the sensing session are determined and may be exchanged between STAs (Motion 15, 20/1851r4).

-The 11bf amendment shall define an optional negotiation process in the sensing setup phase for a sensing initiator and sensing responder(s) to exchange and agree on operational parameters associated with a sensing session (Motion 17, 20/0370r1).
+An optional negotiation process in the sensing setup phase is defined that allows for a sensing initiator and a sensing responder to exchange and agree on operational parameters associated with a sensing session (Motion 17, 20/0370r1; Motion 23, 21/0644r4).

+The Measurement Setup ID may be used to identify attributes of the sensing measurement instances (Motion 24, 21/0644r4).

-The type of measurement result reported in a sensing session shall be decided by its initiator (Motion 13, 21/0147r3).7.1.3 Measurement phase
+The type of measurement result reported in a sensing session shall be decided by its initiator (Motion 13, 21/0147r3).

+More than one type of sensing measurement results may be defined (Motion 12, 21/0147r3).

+7.1.3 Measurement phase

 In the measurement phase of a sensing session, sensing measurements are performed (Motion 15, 20/1851r4).

+NDP can be used for the channel measurement (e.g. CSI) between sensing transmitter and sensing receiver(s) in sub-7 GHz bands.
+NDP format for sensing is TBD (Motion 22, 21/1015r1).

+The Measurement Instance ID may be used to identify the sensing measurement instance that utilizes attributes of the same Measurement Setup ID (Motion 24, 21/0644r4).

+The Dialog Token field may be a possibility to contain both the Measurement Setup ID and the Measurement Instance ID (Motion 24, 21/0644r4).

 7.1.4 Reporting phase

 In the reporting phase of a sensing session, sensing measurement results are reported (Motion 15, 20/1851r4).